 Senior Advisor – Operational Integrity

 Prior to joining Nobel Upstream, Mr. Everest worked for BP for over twenty years.
-During his tenure there, he served in a number of roles, most recently as Director of Coaching for BP Exploration and as Director of Coaching and Safety Performance Improvement for the BP Group, where he developed programs that formed the basis for the Company Operating Management System and the Control of Work programme.
-He has also held management roles in HSE, Offshore Installation, HSE Staff Development in locations around the globe.
+During his tenure there, he served in a number of roles, most recently as Director of Coaching for BP Exploration and as Director of Coaching and Safety Performance Improvement for the BP Group.
+He developed programs that formed the basis for the Company Operating Management System and the Control of Work programme.
+He has also held management roles in HSE, Offshore Installation and HSE Staff Development in locations around the globe.